Gooze0100/public_holidays/README.md

 ## Installation

-TODO
+- Add MSSQL database "DefaultConnection" string to user secrets then Publish PublicHolidaysData project.
+- Start the application in Docker.

 ## User Guide

-TODO
+In Swagger when application is deployes you can see four endpoints and what parameters to enter to get that data.

 ## Configuration

-TODO
+MSSQL server is used localy.
+Not implemented in Docker as it should be.

 ## Guidlines for future improvements

-Use foreign keys to countries and other tables because it is same data.
+- Use foreign keys to countries and other tables because it is same data.
-Implement better unit tests.
+- Implement better unit tests.
-SQL write stored procedures for updates, and update values if not found for countries.
+- SQL write stored procedures for updates, and update values if not found for countries.
-SQL table column types could be changed, to more useful, for year to tinyInt and etc.
+- SQL table column types could be changed, to more useful, for year to tinyInt and etc.
-GetMaximumNumberOfFreeDays functions can be better written with grouped months, less loops, etc.
+- GetMaximumNumberOfFreeDays functions can be better written with grouped months, less loops, etc.

+My worst parts is that I don't know Docker a lot and how to work with. :(

 ## License